Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 ### Cal Logo for My Table

 To show my connection to my new academic community, I made a Cal Logo for my table.
-This decorative piece proudly displays my affiliation with the University of California, Berkeley, and adds a touch of school spirit to my study space.
+This decorative piece proudly displays my affiliation with the University of California, Berkeley, and adds a touch of school spirit to my study space using Laser Cutting.

 <div style="display: flex; justify-content: space-between; flex-wrap: wrap;">
     <img width="32%" alt="Cal Logo for My Table" src="assets/cal cutting.jpeg">